yujikawa/mypage/_sources/rust/introduction_to_pyo3.md

 But I also want to use Python so the problem is solve with PyO3.

 Let's check PyO3 together!

+## Who should Read This Article
+- Python users
+- Rust users
+- You want to speed up for Python

 ## What's PyO3?
 It is Rust library for binding Python.